Chicken Cordon Bleu is a retro classic and whilst it may have fallen out of favour in fancy restaurants it is such a simple easy family favourite!

 - Fold over the chicken breast so it appears to resemble its original form.

-- Now we need to 'panne' the chicken breasts, so first into the flour which has been seasoned, then into the egg yolk and then into the bread crumbs.
+- Now we need to 'panne' the chicken, so first into the flour which has been seasoned, then into the egg yolk and then into the bread crumbs.

-- Now baste the chicken as it continues to cook with all of that lovely butter, this helps to prevent the chicken form going dry and also cook evenly.
+- Now baste the chicken as it continues to cook with all of that lovely butter, this helps to prevent the chicken from going dry and also cook evenly.

 This dish is sponsored by butter so what better way to serve it than with buttered boiled potatoes and some peas and we have plenty of butter lying around!